 #12 Updated by Tobias Ellinghaus over 2 years ago

 Please grab the new 2.4.2 from , install it and run

 darktable -d control.
 Then have a look at the log file and show me the timings until the startup is finished.

-#13 Updated by Peter M about 2 hours ago
+#13 Updated by Peter M over 2 years ago

 Made two files.
 After first run I deleted file and subsequent start log file has "2" suffix in name.

 Off-topic: why I don't see directory INetCache?
 The only way to access log file is to run search file from FreeCommander (great alternative to Total Commander).
 I marked "show hidden files" so I can get up to directory Windows inside which should be INetCache.

 #14 Updated by Tobias Ellinghaus over 2 years ago

 Sorry for my slow reaction times, I am quite busy at the moment.
 That being said, it seems to take a long time while setting up the gui.
 I prepared a build with some more debug output, please try that next: https://darktable.org/darktable-2.4.1+76~g58515f129-win64.exe -- I will delete that file in a few days or once you replied.